codurance/site/_posts/2017-03-03-discovering-Codurance-during-my-first-week-as-apprentice.md

 ---
 ## Respect

 Every morning, Sandro shakes hands with everyone when he arrives at the office.
 Everyday, everyone.
-I haven’t seen something similar in any company I’ve worked and it’s an incredible example of respect and consideration.
+I haven’t seen something similar in any company I’ve worked in and it’s an incredible example of respect and consideration.

 ## Transparency

-I’ve known all about the economic situation of the company, included salaries and salary reviews.
+Everyone knows all about the economic situation of the company, included salaries and salary reviews.
 This is an amazing example of transparency at all levels.

 ## No personal offices, no assigned places